MSR-2910/Data_Analysis-Python-Project-/README.md

 ## Introduction

 This is a Python Project on an imaginary company called AtliQGrands.
-This project is to analyze and derive data driven insights as because of strategic moves made by the competitors AtliQGrands are losing market shares and revenue
+This Python Project centers around an imaginary company, AtliQGrands.
+The aim is to analyze and derive data-driven insights, prompted by a decline in market shares and revenue following strategic moves by competitors.

-**_Disclaimer_** : _All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Python.
+**_Disclaimer_** : All datasets and reports are fictitious and do not represent any real company, institution, or country; they are solely for demonstration purposes.

 ## Problem statement
 1. What is an average occupancy rate in each of the room categories?